moemursi/orun/README.md

 The ORM is built on top of sqlalchemy, although follows Django ORM patterns.

-Orun should work with all sqlalchemy compatible database, however, the project goal is add support for advanced database features, like schemas and other enterprise database resource.
+Orun should work with all sqlalchemy compatible database, however, the project goal is add support for advanced database features, like schemas and other enterprise database resources.

 Orun could be even used to build API and WebServices.